pradeepkumargit/angular-elements/README.md

 # Angular Elements

 ## Steps to create and use Angular Elements
-1. creat one Hello World Component in src/app folder
+1. create one Hello World Component in src/app folder
 2. Update app.module.ts file

   a.import createCustomElement